-Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to greater generosity.
-Only about ten percent of taxpayers now itemize, however, and multiple measures show that both the amount given and the number of donors were declining prior to the pandemic.
-Giving appears to have increased during the pandemic, especially smaller gifts, due to the temporary provision that allowed people to deduct up to \$300 of charitable gifts even if they do not itemize.
+Contributions to 501(c)(3) charities such as museums are tax-deductible, incentivizing those who itemize deductions to give more.
+Only about ten percent of taxpayers now itemize deductions, however, and both the amount given and the number of donors were declining prior to the pandemic.
+Smaller gifts increased during the pandemic due to the enactment of the temporary deduction.

-Deductibility of Charitible Gifts
+Deductibility of Charitable Gifts

-- Charitable giving accounts for more than one-third of museums' operating funds. - The CARES Act established a limited and temporary deduction for non-itemizers. - Data from various sources shows that after declining in 2019, charitable giving increased following the temporary enactment of a "universal charitable deduction" that allowed everyone to deduct. - A universal charitable deduction democratizes giving by incentivizing all taxpayers to contribute, regardless of income.
+- Charitable giving accounts for more than one-third of museums' operating funds. - The CARES Act established a limited and temporary deduction for non-itemizers at the start of the pandemic.
+After having declined in 2019, charitable giving increased following its enactment and dropped after it expired. - A universal charitable deduction democratizes giving by incentivizing all taxpayers to contribute, regardless of income.